johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 ### Projection in Opinion Space

 The chart below illustrates how this works.
 This charts shows a subset of notes from the Community Notes public data set, run through [my own implementation of the algorithm](https://github.com/social-protocols/bridge-based-ranking).
-The horizontal axis shows the note's "polarity" -- e.g. +1 for right-wing and  -1 for left wing -- and the vertical axis shows its "helpfulness" (I have labeled as the "common ground factor" in my chart).
-The note's final score is its vertical component, or its projection on the "helpfulness" axis.
+The horizontal axis shows the note's "polarity" -- e.g. +1 for right-wing and  -1 for left wing -- and the vertical axis shows its "helpfulness" (which I have labeled "common ground factor" in my chart).
+The note's final score is its vertical component, or its projection on the helpfulness/common ground axis.
 The colors of the dots indicate their actual status in Community Notes.

 <img src='https://raw.githubusercontent.com/social-protocols/bridge-based-ranking/main/plots/community-notes-large-items-1d.png'
                  alt='Community Notes Polarity Plot (Notes)'